dalong0514/selfstudy/005英文碎片/2019英文碎片/20191009How-science-has-shifted-our-sense-of-identity.md

 In the late 1960s and 1970s, critics (including a number of scientists) grew concerned that the new biology could alter what it means to be human.
 The ethical and social issues raised were “far too important to be left solely in the hands of the scientific and medical communities”, wrote James Watson (of DNA fame and later infamy) in 1971.

 In 1978, Patrick Steptoe and Robert Edwards succeeded with human in vitro fertilization, leading to the birth of Louise Brown, the first ‘test-tube baby’.
 By 1996, human cloning seemed to be around the corner, with the cloning of a sheep that Ian Wilmut and his team named Dolly.

 Cloning and genetic engineering have prompted much soul-searching but little soul-finding.
 There has long been something both terrible and fascinating about the idea of a human-made, perhaps not-quite-person.

 Would a cloned individual have the same rights as the naturally born?
 Would a baby conceived or engineered to be a tissue donor be somehow dehumanized?
 Do we have a right to alter the genes of the unborn?
 Or, as provocateurs have argued, do we have an obligation to do so?

 The recent development of potent gene-editing tools such as CRISPR has only made widening participation in such decision-making more urgent.

 A macaque undergoing a liver transplant from a pig in China in 2013.Credit: VCG/Getty

 Arguments, both pro and con, around engineering humans often lean on an overly deterministic understanding of genetic identity.
 Scientism can cut both ways.
 A deep reductionism located human nature inside the cell nucleus.
-In 1902, the English physician Archibald Garrod had written5 of genetically based “chemical individuality”.
+In 1902, the English physician Archibald Garrod had written 5 of genetically based “chemical individuality”.
 In the 1990s, as the first tsunamis of genomic sequence data began to wash up on the shores of basic science, it became obvious that human genetic variation was much more extensive than we had realized.
 Garrod has become a totem of the genome age.

 By the end of the century, visionaries had begun to tout the coming of ‘personalized medicine’ based on your genome.
 No more ‘one size fits all’, went the slogan.
 Instead, diagnostics and therapy would be tailored to you — that is, to your DNA.
 After the Human Genome Project, the cost of DNA sequencing nosedived, making ‘getting your genome done’ part of mass culture.